justjeromey/DECO3801-RuntimeTerror/README.md

 ```

 This command should run both the back-end and front-end environments at the same time in one terminal locally.
 This web application will then be available on [http://localhost:3000] for use, or as otherwise suggested by the console when the front-end is started up.
 The back-end server will also be running on [http://127.0.0.1:8000].

+Alternatively, you can use the "start.sh" script to run both back-end and front-end environments simultaneously on Linux environments.

 ### Manual
 Otherwise, if there are any issues with the automatic start-up command, you will need to have two separate to terminals open to run both the back-end server and front-end server.